West Coast Plants

 Couldn't load pickup availability

-‘Frost’ is the go-to peach tree for gardeners in the Pacific Northwest and other cool, wet regions where peach leaf curl devastates many peach varieties.
+‘Frost’ is an excellent peach tree cultivar for gardeners in the Pacific Northwest and other cool, wet regions where leaf curl impacts many varieties.

 Developed by Washington State University, ‘Frost’ was specifically bred for its strong resistance to leaf curl, a fungal disease that can cause severe leaf loss, weakened trees, and poor crops.
 While no peach is entirely immune, ‘Frost’ reliably produces healthy foliage and good crops without the need for repeated chemical sprays—making it one of the best low-maintenance choices for organic and home growers.